databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_tryopen
 **********************

-.. function:: rst_tryopen(raster)
+.. function:: rst_tryopen(tile)

-    Tries to open the raster.
+    Tries to open the raster tile.
 If the raster cannot be opened the result is false and if the raster can be opened the result is true.

     :param tile: A column containing the raster tile.
     :type col: Column (RasterTileType)